ElouanDaCosta/gam/README.md

-# Golang-application-cli
+# Golang Application Manager
-A CLI in golang to interact with a single or multiple applications in Golang.
+A CLI in Golang to interact and manage a single or multiple applications in Golang.

 ## Prerequisites